paritytech/substrate/client/consensus/babe/README.md

 used by other peer to validate the legitimacy of the slot claim.

 The engine is also responsible for collecting entropy on-chain which will be used to seed the given VRF PRNG.
-An epoch is a contiguous number of slots under which we will be using the same authority set.
-During an epoch all VRF outputs produced as a result of block production will be collected on an on-chain randomness pool.
-Epoch changes are announced one epoch in advance, i.e. when ending epoch N, we announce the parameters (randomness, authorities, etc.) for epoch N+2.
+An session is a contiguous number of slots under which we will be using the same authority set.
+During an session all VRF outputs produced as a result of block production will be collected on an on-chain randomness pool.
+Session changes are announced one session in advance, i.e. when ending session N, we announce the parameters (randomness, authorities, etc.) for session N+2.

 Since the slot assignment is randomized, it is possible that a slot is assigned to multiple validators in which case we will have a temporary fork,